srijan14/keras-handwritten-character-recognition/README.md

 # Handwritten-Character-Recognition
 Handwritten character recognition using keras.
+The model provided can also be used as a baseline model for applying transfer learning to attain better accuracy.

 ## Installing Requirements
     pip install -r requirements.txt